-Responsibilities of the Chief Constable and CC Chief Finance Officer (CCCFO)
+Responsibilities of the Chief Constable and Joint Chief Finance Officer (Joint CFO)

-- To obtain the approval of the PCCCFO before making any fundamental changes to accounting records, procedures, accounting systems or any other arrangements that have an impact on internal controls - To ensure that all transactions, commitments and contracts and other essential accounting information are recorded completely, accurately and on a timely basis - To maintain adequate records to provide a management trail leading from the source of income and expenditure through to the accounting statements - Prime documents are to be retained in accordance with legislative, regulatory and internal requirements.
+- To discuss and agree before making any fundamental changes to accounting records, procedures, accounting systems or any other arrangements that have an impact on internal controls - To ensure that all transactions, commitments and contracts and other essential accounting information are recorded completely, accurately and on a timely basis - To maintain adequate records to provide a management trail leading from the source of income and expenditure through to the accounting statements - Prime documents are to be retained in accordance with legislative, regulatory and internal requirements.
 The format of such documents shall satisfy the requirements of internal and external audit.
 A detailed schedule shall be provided of requirements and made available to all appropriate officers. - Open book accounting is to be provided in respect of all financial information requested by the Commissioner to support the information requirements of the financial management code of practice.